anilozgok/anilozgok/README.md

-<h1 align="center">Hi 👋, I'm Anıl Can Ozgok</h1>
+<h1 align="center">Hi 👋, It is your friendly neighborhood Anıl Can!. </h1>

-<h3 align="center">I'm a Software Engineer from Turkey whose mainly focused on backend developement.
-I'm currently working on Reactive Artchitecture, Microservices and Distributed Systems.</h3>
+<h3 align="center">I'm a Software Engineer from Turkey.
+My primary area of focus is backend technologies.
+Currently learning GoLang and k8s.
+Also interested in Reactive Architecture, and Distributed Systems.</h3>
 <!--- <h3 align="center">I'm currently working on Docker and Distributed Systems.</h3> --->

 <h3 align="left">Connect with me:</h3>